Stay up-to date with CA Intermediate Exam News

-CA Intermediate 2023 (November session) - ICAI has announced the CA Intermediate November 2023 schedule.
-As per the latest notification, ICAI CA Intermediate exams will be conducted from November 2 to November 17, 2023.
-The CA Intermediate November 2023 exams will be held in over 250 exam centres in India and 08 overseas centres.
-CA Intermediate exam form will be released on August 2, on the ICAI e-services portal.
+ICAI will release the CA Inter November 2023 result between January 5 to 10, 2023.
+ICAI CA Intermediate November exams were conducted from November 2 to November 17, 2023.
+The CA Intermediate November 2023 exams were held in over 250 exam centres in India and 08 overseas centres.
 Candidates who have registered for CA Intermediate programme and have completed the required study period can appear in the November session exams.
 Candidates who are registering for CA Intermediate after July 1 will become eligible to appear in May 2024 exams.

 ICAI CA Intermediate New Scheme of Education and Training